 Ramadan presents the perfect opportunity to recharge our spiritual batteries for the year.
 It is a time to seek forgiveness for our misgivings and to reflect upon the signs of creation from Allah.
 As Muslims, we have a duty as stewards over this planet, and it is our responsibility to ensure that the resources and environment are used in a sustainable manner.

-Let this month not only harness our mental and physical ability but also be a turning point for respecting our resources and environment.
+Let the holy month of Ramadan not only harness our mental and physical ability but also be a turning point for respecting our resources and environment.
 Some basic tips for a green Ramadan are:

 - Support and utilize local produce.